INF1NUM/geoip_block/README.md

 ```

 ⚠️ Be careful!
 - iptables rules are not automatically deleted when they are deleted from the iptables.rule file.
-You must do this yourself, or reboot the system.
+You must do this manualy, or reboot the system after change file iptables.rule.
+- by default file iptables.rule contain rule `-A INPUT -i eth0 -p tcp -m set ! --match-set country_ru src -m tcp --dport 10022 -j DROP`.
+To delete it after install, change file iptables.rule and run the command `iptables -D INPUT -i eth0 -p tcp -m set ! --match-set country_ru src -m tcp --dport 10022 -j DROP`

 Sources
 - https://github.com/firehol/blocklist-ipsets